medusajs/medusa/docs/content/development/entities/overview.md

 ---
-description: 'Learn what entities are in the Medusa backend.
-There are entities in the Medusa backend, and developers can create custom entities.'
+description: 'Learn what entities are in Medusa.
+There are entities defined in the Medusa backend, and developers can create custom entities.'
 ---

 # Entities